 Here are some of the ideas that I came up with.

 - Bottom Up Agile – Many teams have started their own grass roots agile effort.
 If your bottom up agile approach is struggling to mature and grow it may be because you missed something basic.

 - The Expert – An expert is sometimes defined as someone from out of town with a briefcase.
-If your own employees are being dismissed as lacking credibility, it may be time to bring in an outsider.
-Sometimes the same words coming from the “expert” are received better.
+If you tried a grass roots effort and your own employees are being dismissed as lacking credibility, it may be time to bring in an outsider.
+Sometimes the same words coming from the “expert” carry more weight and are received better.

 - No Scrum Master – Some organizations are trying to implement the Scrum Framework but lack a competent or trained Scrum Master.
 In this case, it is helpful to bring in a scrum coach to build that expertise.